cblanquera/intime/README.md

 Inspired by the movie [In Time](https://www.youtube.com/watch?v=6zB6wZKEObc), `SEC` is a currency that automatically burns tokens by the second.
-You can earn seconds throught the time faucet.
+You can earn seconds through the time faucet.

 ## Terminology

  - **Active Time** - Time that is automatically deflationary by the second
- - **Stable Time** - Time that is store in a Time Bank
+ - **Stable Time** - Time that is stored in a Time Bank
  - **Open Account** - A wallet that has a balance in the Time Bank
  - **Closed Account** - A wallet that no longer has a balance in the Time Bank
  - **Negative Balance** - When a wallet runs out of time there's a negative balance that also increases by the second